 Smaller plants may need transplanting as they grow.
 When a plant outgrows its home, move it into a bigger pot in the spring.

-When the plant is fully mature and in its permanent home, transplanting isn’t needed, but the soil can be topped off with fresh potting mix.
+When the plant is fully mature and in its permanent home, transplanting isn’t needed, but the soil can be topped off with a fresh potting mix.

 Maintenance and Grooming